Critical fluctuations of the proton density in A+A collisions at $158A$ GeV: Intermittency in the presence of background

-as a function of the number $M$ of subdivisions in each transverse momentum space direction of a rectangular domain $\mathcal{D}$.
+Following the methodology of Refs.~\cite{Antoniou2005,Antoniou2006,Bialas1986} and using Eq.~(\ref{eq:facmom}) for $q=2$ and $D=2$, we calculate for every considered ensemble of protons the SSFM as a function of the number $M$ of subdivisions in each transverse momentum space direction of a rectangular domain $\mathcal{D}$.
 In Eq.~(\ref{eq:facmom}) $n_i$ is the number of protons in the cell $i$ and $M^2$ is the total number of cells.
-The brackets $\langle ... \rangle$ indicate averaging over events, however in the following, in order to simplify the notation, we will use $\langle ... \rangle$ to indicate averaging over both, bins and events.
-For a pure critical system freezing out exactly at the chiral CP the SSFM (Eq.~(\ref{eq:facmom})) of protons emitted into a small window around midrapidity is expected to possess a $2-D$ power-law dependence $F_2(M) \sim M^{2 \phi_{2,cr}}$ for $M \gg 1$, with exponent (intermittency index) $\phi_{2,cr}=\frac{5}{6}$ determined by universality class arguments associated with the critical properties of QCD \cite{Antoniou2006}.
-This results from the fact that in this phase space region the density of the critical system is constant in rapidity and the associated fluctuations in transverse momentum and rapidity space factorize, becoming statistically independent.
-When moving the position of the window towards beam rapidity, the critical behaviour in transverse momentum is gradually masked \cite{Antoniou2006}.
+The brackets $\langle ... \rangle$ indicate averaging over events, however in the following, in order to simplify the notation, we will use $\langle ... \rangle$ to indicate averaging over both, bins and events and drop the subscript $i$ referring to individual cells.
+For a pure critical system freezing out exactly at the chiral CP the SSFM (Eq.~(\ref{eq:facmom})) of protons emitted into a small window around midrapidity is expected to possess a \mbox{2-D} power-law dependence $F_2(M) \sim M^{2 \phi_{2,cr}}$ for $M \gg 1$, with exponent (intermittency index) $\phi_{2,cr}=\frac{5}{6}$ determined by universality class arguments associated with the critical properties of QCD \cite{Antoniou2006}.
+This results from the fact that the density of the critical system is approximately constant in center of mass rapidity $y$ whenever $\sinh y \approx y$, which is valid at midrapidity (within a 10\% approximation for $|y| \leq 0.8$).
+Then the fluctuations in transverse momentum and rapidity space factorize, becoming statistically independent \cite{Antoniou2006}.

-In practice the critical system will never be 100\% pure because of uncertainties in the identification of the protons.
-In addition, when the freeze out of the state is located at a distance from the CP, the ensemble of protons will be contaminated by a percentage of non-critical protons which will deform $F_2(M)$ leading to a decrease of the value of $\phi_2$ and/or a modification of the power-law dependence~\cite{Antoniou2005,NA49_PRC}.
-Therefore the power-law behaviour due to the critical protons can be revealed by writing the numerator in \ref{eq:facmom} as:
+In practice the critical system will never be 100\% pure or complete, for a number of reasons.
+First of all, there will always be some non-proton tracks that are misidentified as protons, as well as true proton tracks erroneously rejected.
+Moreover, due to the corona effect only part of the system may reach the deconfined phase and the freeze-out may be located at a distance from the CP.
+Thus, the ensemble of protons will be contaminated by a percentage of non-critical protons which will deform $F_2(M)$, leading to a decrease of the value of $\phi_2$ and/or a modification of the power-law behaviour~\cite{Antoniou2005,NA49_PRC}.
+Assuming that the proton multiplicity in each cell can be divided into background and critical contributions, $n = n_b + n_c$ one can write the numerator in Eq.~(\ref{eq:facmom}) as: